This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Drinking water treatment technologies, including removal of heavy metals

-- Water loss detection equipment.
+- Water loss detection equipment

-Bulgaria’s Operational Program on the Environment 2014-2020 offered a variety of opportunities for U.S. exporters to provide solutions for environmental protection in different sectors.
-The new Operational Program on the Environment 2021-2027 (eligible through 2029) also offer opportunities to U.S. firms to participate in local tenders.
-It will provide $1,77 billion of EU funds for water management, waste management, biodiversity, climate change and air pollution control.
-Here are some of the expected outcomes of the new Operational Program - additional 1.5 million people served by improved wastewater treatment; additional 200 thousand people served by improved water supply; 285 thousand tons less waste going to landfills; 1.3 million people benefitting from cleaner air; 4.4 million hectares of species and habitats with improved conservation status; 2.8 million people benefiting from flood protection and reduced risk of landslides.
+Bulgaria’s new Operational Program on the Environment 2021-2027 (valid through 2029) offers opportunities to U.S. firms to participate in local tenders.
+It provides USD 1.77 billion in EU funds for water management, waste management, biodiversity, climate change and air pollution control.
+Expected outcomes from the new Operational Program are an additional 1.5 million people served by improved wastewater treatment; an additional 200,000 people served by improved water supply; 285,000 tons less waste going to landfills; 1.3 million people benefitting from cleaner air; 4.4 million hectares of species and habitats with improved conservation status; 2.8 million people benefiting from flood protection and reduced risk of landslides.

 Source : https://ec.europa.eu/environment/ecoap/bulgaria_en